-CAUTION: These heaters are designed to provide economic disposal of used oils.
-Used oil is an inconsistent fuel and may contain water and/or foreign materials which may cause the unit to shut down.
-A secondary source of heat should always be provided to the building; do not depend on used oil as your only source of heat.
-This will prevent building damage should the heater become inoperable during subfreezing weather.
+CAUTION: These heaters are designed to provide

+economic disposal of used oils.
+Used oil is an

+inconsistent fuel and may contain water and/or foreign materials which may cause the unit to shut down.
+A secondary source of heat should always be provided to the building; do not depend on this heater as your only source of heat.
+This will prevent building damage should the heater become inoperable during subpersonal injury or death and/or property damage.